What to Expect

-A Registered Nurse (RN) on each shift is assigned to care for your child.
-The RN is your main contact with other members of your child's healthcare team.
-This nurse will teach you and your child about their care during and after a surgery or hospital stay.
+A registered nurse (RN) on each shift is assigned to care for your child.
+The RN is your main contact with other members of your child’s healthcare team.
+This nurse will teach you and your child about his/her care during and after a surgery or hospital stay.

-The Attending Physician is your child's main doctor while they're at the hospital.
-The Attending Physician leads the team developing the treatment plan for your child.
-Your child will also receive care from Resident Physicians and Fellows.
+The attending physician is your child’s main doctor while he or she is at the hospital.
+The attending physician leads the team developing the treatment plan for your child.
+Your child will also receive care from resident physicians and fellows.
 These are licensed doctors who are receiving specialized pediatric training.
-They keep the Attending Physician informed about your child's progress.
+They keep the attending physician informed about your child’s progress.

 Our Approach To Care

 Be direct with us in asking for what you and your child need.
-Each nursing floor has more information once your child is admitted.
-If you have a concern or question, please do not hesitate to let our staff know.
-Learn more about our Patient Relations department that is available to you.
+Learn more about our Patient Relations Department that is available to you.

 For more information about our patient and family rights, see Rights and Responsibilities.
 You may also fill out a suggestion card at any elevator lobby or call Patient Relations at (361) 694-4035.